Novicell/frontend-packages/packages/vue/link/README.md

+## This is a work in progress
-# Novicell Breadcrumb Vue Component
+# Novicell Link Vue Component
 A Vue link component, that automatically switches between and anchor-tag and NuxtLink, depending on whether the provided link is internal or external.

 ## Installation